tfausak/tfausak.github.io/_posts/2019-02-03-haskell-weekly-in-2018.markdown

 At the start of the year, 2,110 people subscribed to Haskell Weekly.
 Every week about 17 people subscribed on average.
 At the end of the year, 3,002 people were subscribed.
-Compared to 2017, the rate of new subscribers has slowly a bit.
+Compared to 2017, the rate of new subscribers has slowed a bit.
 That being said, I am thrilled to continue to grow my audience without doing any real marketing our outreach.